California, Colorado, Destinations, Montana, National Parks, Tennessee, Utah

 I grew up in San Diego, so my heart should belong with the beach.
 But there is something truly magical about an escape to the mountains.
 We make a point to plan a family mountain vacation multiple times a year–usually at least once in the winter for a snow trip and once in the summer for a dreamy camping trip.

 If you’re dreaming of crisp air, scenic hikes, and the kind of vacation that lets your kids roam wild while you sip a cup of coffee with a view, a mountain town might be just the thing.
+Families can enjoy exploring mountain towns across the country, each offering unique landscapes and activities for all ages.
+The Southeast, in particular, has many family-friendly mountain towns that offer fresh air and scenic views.
 From the Rockies to the Blue Ridge, these family-friendly mountain vacation destinations combine outdoor adventure with charming small-town vibes.
-Here are 10 of my favorite mountain towns in the U.S. for a memorable family getaway, plus ideas on where to stay in each of them.

 Estes Park is a fun mountain town for a vacation